Healthy Eating After 50

 The usual way people get sodium is by eating salt.
 The body needs sodium, but too much can make blood pressure go up in some people.
-Most fresh foods contain some sodium, especially those high in protein.
+Many fresh foods contain some sodium, especially those high in protein.
+However, most unprocessed fruits and vegetables do not have much sodium.
 Salt is added to many canned and prepared foods.

 Fat in your diet comes from two places—the fat already in food and the fat added when you cook.
 Fat gives you energy and helps your body use certain vitamins, but it is high in calories.
 To lower the fat in your diet:

-Older people must take extra care to keep their food safe to eat.
-You are less able to fight off infections, and some foods could make you very sick.
-Talk to your doctor or a registered dietitian, a nutrition specialist, about foods to avoid.
+As you grow older, you must take extra care to keep your food safe to eat.
+It is harder for you to fight off infections, and some foods could make you very sick.
+Talk to your doctor or a registered dietitian about foods to avoid.

 Handle raw food with care.
-Keep it apart from foods that are already cooked or won’t be cooked.
-Use hot soapy water to wash your hands, tools, and work surfaces as you cook.
+Keep it apart from foods that won’t be cooked or are already cooked.
+Use hot, soapy water to wash your hands, tools, and work surfaces as you cook.

 If your budget is limited, it might take some planning to be able to pay for the foods you should eat.
-Here are some suggestions.
-First, buy only the foods you need.
-A shopping list will help with that.
-Buy only as much food as you will use.
-Here are some other ways to keep your food costs down:
+Here are some suggestions:

 Federal Government programs are available to help people with low incomes buy groceries.
-To learn more about these programs, contact the Eldercare Locator listed under For More Information to find your local Area Agency on Aging.
+To learn more about these programs or find your Area Agency on Aging, contact the Eldercare Locator.

 To learn more about the DASH diet: